 Make no mistake, even with its strong element of black comedy and laughable outlandishness, No One Lives is gorgeous in all its gory glory.
 An ironic B-movie set up of hunters and hunters crossing path is wired to send us on an often humorous trail of destruction.
 Nodding to a hundred horror pictures with every brutal dispatch whilst making room for its own inventive brand of brutality, is no easy task.
 There are a few stomach churners and a kind of gleeful gore-hounding that comes hand in hand with any nostalgic trip into horror.

 Luke Evans gives a genius performance as the enigmatic Driver, a man of visceral intensity and ridiculous dialogue.
 His character perhaps sums up the entire film best: aimless, thrilling to behold, and utterly ludicrous.
 There is no explanation for his actions because there is no need for one.
 In an age obsessed with back-stories, prequels, and reasons, No One Lives’ faulted villain is a breath of fresh air, a true madman in the vein of Michael Myers with a strong John Ryder vibe.
-Actually, Evans seems to emulate Hauer’s classic performance in The Hitcher for the most part of the film, relishing in the unrelenting brutality of violent psychopaths with too much time on their hands.
+Actually, Evans seems to emulate Hauer’s classic performance for the most part of the film, relishing in the unrelenting brutality of violent men with too much time on their hands.

 There is no guilt whatsoever in enjoying, nay loving, this heartfelt ode to 70s and 80s cult “crap”.
 Not one jot of remorse in loving every second of a rollercoaster of surprise, intrigue, and thrill led by a superb unrelenting pace, punctuated by great performance, and laced with dark humour that proves this is nothing if not wholly enjoyable.

-Dir: Ryuhei Kitamura
+Dir.
+Ryuhei Kitamura